g-aggarwal/mlx-hub/README.md

 <h1 align="center">MLX Hub</h1>

 MLX-Hub is a command line tool for managing [MLX](https://opensource.apple.com/projects/mlx/) AI models on macOS.

-Search, scan and download [MLX models](https://huggingface.co/models?library=mlx&sort=downloads) from Hugging Face, right from your terminal.
+Search, download, and delete [MLX models](https://huggingface.co/models?library=mlx&sort=downloads) from Hugging Face, right from your terminal.

 ### What is MLX?